jusliu9547/DataCamp_project/README.md

 # DataCamp #

 **DataCamp** is an online learning platfrom with interactive courses, practices, and projects.
-Not only R but Python is appied in different projects, and those mini-projects could help hone your coding skill and proficient the machine learning knowledge!
+Not only R but Python is appied in different projects, and those mini-projects could help you hone your coding skill and the machine learning knowledge!

 Here, I will update the project from **DataCamp** everyday until finishing all projects!